Haijie95/Cheat-Sheets/ServerSideFoundation/notes.md

 2. Thymeleaf-Iteration
 - In the form
 ```
-        action="#"
+        action="#"                      <- this will null the default action
-        th:action="@{/rand/generate}"   <-action will point to the next direction
+        th:action="@{/rand/generate}"   <- action will point to the next direction
         th:object="${generateObj}"      <- object will store the user input into that object
-        method="post"                   <-post will mean go to the post mapping of the action
+        method="post"                   <- post will mean go to the post mapping of the action

         <p>
             <input type="text" th:field="*{numberVal}" />